FREE Case Review (866) 588-0600

 Is bodily injury the same as pain and suffering?

 Bodily injury is not the same as pain and suffering.
 This sort of injury is physical damage to the body.
-Pain and suffering are a type of damages that may be awarded in a personal injury case.
+Pain and suffering are types of damages that may be awarded in a personal injury case.

 Pain and suffering can be applied to more than just a physical injury.
 It can also include emotional distress, anxiety, depression, and other psychological symptoms.